 Used car salesmen have not always received the best reviews when ratings of public esteem are assigned to the various professions.
 Prior to meeting Gerald House I had no personal experience with either buying or selling used cars, so I could not relate to some of the unkind things or jokes which were said about their profession.
 My friendship with Gerald changed my attitude about judging someone based on the type of work he does.

 I learned Gerald’s car lot was his mission field and everyone who set foot on the lot became a prospect either for salvation or spiritual growth.
 It didn’t matter to Gerald if you were a “dignified physician,” which is the way he would teasingly identify me to some of his customers, or if you were unemployed.
 Most of his customers were plain and simple folk, and Gerald knew how to speak their language.
 Over the next several weeks while I continued shopping at his lot for the right vehicle I witnessed Gerald’s unique techniques for sharing the gospel.
-I happened to be present one afternoon, when a man who had stopped by came under conviction of his need and prayed to receive Christ’s free gift of salvation.
+I happened to be present one afternoon when a man who “just happened” to stop at the lot came under conviction of his need and prayed to receive Christ’s free gift of salvation.

-Even after I purchased the vehicle we needed I spent a few hours of my free Wednesday afternoons at his lot observing and learning the “House” techniques of evangelism.
+Even after I purchased the vehicle we needed I spent a few hours of every free Wednesday afternoon at his lot observing and learning the “House” techniques of evangelism.
 Gerald had a unique way of identifying each of the regular attenders at his lot.
 After a person had been there two or three times he was given a nickname or an identifying phrase.
 Most often when I walked into his office which was usually filled with four or five men he would say, “Look, here comes Dr. Moore- all flash and no cash!”
-I never really knew exactly what he meant but accepted it as his way of saying, “I’m glad to see you, come on in and take a seat!”
+I never really knew exactly what he meant but accepted it as his way of saying, “I’m glad to see you.
+Come on in and take a seat!”

 It was perhaps a year later I received a phone call from Nell, Gerald’s wife of 35 years.
 The call was late in the evening on another Saturday and Nell said these words, “Gerald just died.”
 Certain she was in on another of his pranks, I said, “Come on Nell, what’s the old boy up to now?”
 She said, “No, I’m serious, Gerald just drove down to the lot, and when he got there, he slumped over the wheel and his heart must have stopped.”
 I was in total shock just like Nell.